labrador-kennel/core/docs/applications/README.md

 By implementing the available Plugin interfaces you can easily integrate your code into Labrador.
-The other methods are really the meat of your application; execute() is where you actually do your stuff, registering plugins is anticipated to be something all Applications do, and your Application::exceptionHandler will be used to handle exceptions thrown in the event loop.
+The other methods are really the meat of your application; execute() is where you actually do your stuff and your Application::exceptionHandler will be used to handle exceptions thrown in the event loop.

 If you extend your Application from `Cspray\Labrador\StandardApplication` the only method you'll need to implement is `execute()`; leaving the others to be implemented as you need them.